strontian/longleaf-relay/README.md

 longleaf-relay is a message relay system written in Java.
 The system consists of a central server, to which multiple clients can connect to publish and receive data.

 Messages are stored on the server in channels.
 After subscribing to a channel, a client will receive all messages previously sent to the channel in order.
 It will then receive a message of type END_REFRESH.
 While connected, the client will receive any further messages sent to the channel.
-Multiple clients can subscribe to the same channel, and will all receive the same messages.
+Multiple clients can subscribe to the same channel.
+Clients can also publish messages to any channel, with or without being subscribed.

 ## Example Usage